sebsciarra/HugoWebsite/content/coding_tricks/em_demo/index.Rmd

 ---
-title: "Coding and Visualizing the Expectation-Maximization (EM) Algorithm"
+title: "Coding and Visualizing the Expectation-Maximization Algorithm"
 summary: 'Two demonstrations are provided in this post.
-The first demonstration uses Python and R code to reproduce a coin-tossing example in a popular publication on the expectation-maximization (EM) algorithm.
-The second demonstration also uses Python and R code to reproduce a population depiction of the EM algorithm whereby a likelihood function is approximated and optimized by a lower-bounding function.'
+The first demonstration uses Python and R code to reproduce a coin-flipping example in a popular publication on the expectation-maximization (EM) algorithm.
+The second demonstration uses Python and R code to reproduce a population depiction of the EM algorithm whereby a likelihood function is approximated and optimized by a lower-bounding function.'
 draft: false
 date: "2023-05-03"
 article_type: coding